zulip/phabricator-to-zulip/README.md

 9. Try triggering these Phabricator events while watching your "Phabricator" stream on Zulip:
     * Edit a Maniphest task.
     * Edit a Differential code review.

+## License

+Copyright © 2013 Dropbox, Inc. All rights reserved.

+Licensed under the Apache License, Version 2.0.
+See `LICENSE` for details.